 My essays and features have appeared in Griffith Review, Meanjin, Inside Story, Overland, The Guardian, Australian Book Review, The Canberra Times, and Best Australian Science Writing, among others.
 Recently I co-edited a book of personal essays with Kirsten Wehner and Jenny Newell called, Living with the Anthropocene: Love, loss and hope in the face of environmental crisis (NewSouth).
-I’m working on a book about the death penalty, violence, and the appeal of authoritarian solutions for complex problems for NewSouth, and another long term project on shadow places (the places from which we draw material resources or to which we outsource our waste and disorder).
+I’m working on a book about the death penalty, punishment, and violence for NewSouth; and another long term project on shadow places (the places from which we draw material resources or to which we outsource our waste and disorder).

 In 2013/14 I was a Fellow at the Rachel Carson Center in Munich, Germany, where I finished writing my book, The Broken Promise of Agricultural Progress: An Environmental History (2014).
 It was shortlisted in the 2015 NSW Premier’s History Awards.

 I helped edit and complete Tony McMichael’s posthumous book, Climate Change and the Health of Nations: Famines, Fevers and the Fates of Populations (OUP 2017).

 I have a PhD in environmental history from the Australian National University.
 I live in Canberra with my wife and three sons

 I was raised on the western plains of New South Wales.
 (Do you know what a sand monkey is?
 Or a cowal?)
 When I moved to Sydney I spent a year washing cars, volunteered for a youth anti-racism organisation, and studied in the writing program at the University of Technology, Sydney.